-While the action is in this position, traveling can be done efficiently and in a very refined way.
+While the action is in this position, hammers down and knuckles up, traveling can be done efficiently and in a very refined way.
 Please see my article in the November, 2008 PTJ for details.
 Fine traveling is very important for longevity of parts, and as a basis for voicing.
 It is also essential for squaring the hammers to the shanks (burning shanks).